 The NT NER does not prescribe the methodology that should be used to calculate the stand-alone and avoidable costs of tariff classes of the networks.
-Given the characteristics of our three separate regulated networks, we have adopted a stand-alone costing that reflects our customers next best alternative.
-We have calculated the stand-alone costs based on the cost of a median customer in a tariff class going 'off-grid' with solar, battery and a diesel generator.
+Given the characteristics of our three separate regulated networks, we have adopted a stand-alone costing that reflects our customers' next best alternative.
+We have calculated the stand-alone costs based on the cost of a median customer in a tariff class going 'off-grid' with a PV generating unit, battery and diesel generator.
 In calculating avoidable costs, we have based it on the contribution to the system peak by each class, multiplied by the LRMC.